zsims/dic/docs/registration.rst

 =====================
 It's possible to register callbacks and classes under multiple types.
 This is useful if you want a specialised implementation available as its base class.

+If `register_as` isn't specified, then the type of the given component will be used instead. `register_as` can be:

+1. A list; or
+2. A tuple; or
+3. A single item

 .. sourcecode:: python

     class BaseDependency(object):